Zhang-Zhengyu/CARE_PolyHack2023/README.md

 Testing Methodologies
 Our tests are presented in our video: https://youtu.be/a8w6ul61KLA.

-Limitations and Future Enhancements
+## Limitations and Future Enhancements
-•	Limitations:
+### Limitations:
-o	Scalability: Because CARE relies on text crawling and mining technology, its scalability may be limited.
-As the number of web users increases, CARE may require more computing resources to process large amounts of text data. o	Performance: CARE uses natural language processing techniques to explore the help-seeking behaviour of web users, which may affect its performance.
-Natural language processing is a computationally intensive task that may require significant computational resources to complete quickly. o	Known issues: CARE applies care to users who have experienced violence by calling GPT's API, but GPT does not fully understand human emotions and needs.
+- Scalability: Because CARE relies on text crawling and mining technology, its scalability may be limited.
+As the number of web users increases, CARE may require more computing resources to process large amounts of text data.
+- Performance: CARE uses natural language processing techniques to explore the help-seeking behaviour of web users, which may affect its performance.
+Natural language processing is a computationally intensive task that may require significant computational resources to complete quickly.
+- Known issues: CARE applies care to users who have experienced violence by calling GPT's API, but GPT does not fully understand human emotions and needs.
 As a result, CARE may not be able to fully meet the needs of users who have experienced violence.
-•	Future Enhancements:
+### Future Enhancements:
-o	To improve scalability, consider using more advanced text crawling and mining techniques to process large amounts of data more quickly. o	To improve performance, consider using faster natural language processing algorithms or more computational resources. o	To solve known problems, consider developing more advanced artificial intelligence techniques to better understand human emotions and needs.
+- To improve scalability, consider using more advanced text crawling and mining techniques to process large amounts of data more quickly.
+- To improve performance, consider using faster natural language processing algorithms or more computational resources.
+- To solve known problems, consider developing more advanced artificial intelligence techniques to better understand human emotions and needs.

-Supporting Materials:
+# Supporting Materials:
 Demonstration: https://youtu.be/a8w6ul61KLA